Test Bank For Practicing College Learning Strategies 7th Edition by Carolyn H. Hopper

 d.
 2 hours of study out of class.

 _____ 4.
 John was assigned to read a chapter in his psychology textbook.
-He should begin his
+He should begin his assignment by

 a. reading the chapter’s introduction, headings and summary and examining the graphic material in it.